Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - The exponential back-off retry policy has updated parameters and logic.
 - Remote certificate validation is no natively longer supported for AMQP web socket connections.
   - The supported workaround is to provide a client web socket instance in the client options.
+- The authentication methods have been consolidated.
+  - For each method, the separate classes for device and module have been consolidated into a single one.

 #### Notable additions